Efficiency Studies of Fast Neutron Tracking using MCNP: MCNP Simulations

 \section{MCNP Simulations}

-In order to evaluate the methods tracking fast neutrons using consecutive recoil ion tracks~\cite{WANG:2013145}, we apply the Monte Carlo N-Particle Transport Code (MCNP)~\cite{mcnp} developed by Los Alamos National Laboratory (LANL) to simulate the fast neutrons scattering in natural silicon (Si) of the density $\rho_{\text{Si}} = 2.329~\text{g}/\text{cm}^{3}$ and helium-4 ($^4$He).
+In order to evaluate the methods tracking fast neutrons using consecutive recoil ion tracks~\cite{WANG:2013145}, we apply the Monte Carlo N-Particle Transport Code (MCNP)-6.2~\cite{mcnp} developed by Los Alamos National Laboratory (LANL) to simulate the fast neutrons scattering in natural silicon (Si) of the density $\rho_{\text{Si}} = 2.329~\text{g}/\text{cm}^{3}$ and helium-4 ($^4$He).

-In the simulation, we consider a point-like mono-energetic neutron beam shooting into a cubic target, i.e., a (10 cm)$^3$ Si cube or a (1 m)$^3$ He cube.
-The silicon target is natural silicon while the $^4$He target has the form of liquid helium (LHe) ($\rho_{\text{LHe}} = 0.125~\text{g}/\text{cm}^{3}$), gas helium (GHe) of 50 bar ($\rho_{\text{GHe,50bar}} = 7.749\times 10^{-3} \text{g}/\text{cm}^{3}$) and 10 bar ($\rho_{\text{GHe,10bar}} = 1.638\times 10^{-3} \text{g}/\text{cm}^{3}$) in the same volume at the room temperature, 18 $^{\circ}$C. For each energy, from 100 keV to 1000 MeV, one million neutrons are generated in order to study the efficiency, the corresponding scattering ranges and other properties.
-Figure~\ref{fig:scattering} shows a few corresponding scattering events using 1-MeV neutrons and 100-MeV neutrons with the Si target.
-Later we will show the scatter is more isotropic for low-energy neutrons and anisotropic for high-energy neutrons.
+In the simulation, we consider a point-like mono-energetic neutron beam shooting into a cubic target, i.e., a 10 cm$^3$ Si cube or a 1 m$^3$ He cube.
+The silicon target is natural silicon while the $^4$He target has the form of liquid helium (LHe) ($\rho_{\text{LHe}} = 0.125~\text{g}/\text{cm}^{3}$), gas helium (GHe) of 50 bar ($\rho_{\text{GHe,50bar}} = 7.749\times 10^{-3} \text{g}/\text{cm}^{3}$) and 10 bar ($\rho_{\text{GHe,10bar}} = 1.638\times 10^{-3} \text{g}/\text{cm}^{3}$) in the same volume at the room temperature, 18 $^{\circ}$C. For each energy, from 100 keV to 1000 MeV, one million neutrons are generated in order to study the efficiency, the corresponding scattering ranges, and other properties.
+Figure~\ref{fig:scattering} shows a few corresponding scattering events using 1 MeV neutrons and 100 MeV neutrons with the Si target and 1 MeV neutrons and 500 MeV neutrons with the LHe target.
+Later, we show the scatter is more isotropic for low-energy neutrons and anisotropic for high-energy neutrons.
+This is intrinsic in the scattering theory, depending on the mass of the nucleus.